 There’s a new refrain I’m hearing more and more everywhere I go.
 It used to be, “I’m so upset, I don’t know what to do.”
 But that’s just not sustainable.
-You can only be so upset you don’t know what to do for so long before you figure out something to do.
+You can only be so upset you don’t know what to do for so long.
+Then you need to figure out something to do.
 And that’s become the new refrain.

-What I hear more and more, everywhere I go, is this: “I’ve decided I’m going to focus my energy and my talent and my resources on what I can control, and let the rest go hang,” or words to that effect.
-“I’m going to work on what I can actually change myself, or help a team to change, and let the rest be damned,” or words to that effect.
-“I’m going to stop being so upset by what I can’t control and start taking satisfaction in working on what I can control.”
+What I hear more and more, everywhere I go, is this: “I’ve decided I’m going to focus my energy and my talent and my resources on what I can control.
+I’m going to let the rest go hang,” or words to that effect.
+In addition, “I’m going to work on what I can actually change myself, or help a team to change, and let the rest be damned,” or words to that effect.
+Finally, “I’m going to stop being so upset by what I can’t control and start taking satisfaction in working on what I can control.”

 That’s the new refrain.
 That’s the conclusion more and more people tell me they’ve reached, everywhere I go.

 Why It Makes A Lot of Sense

 It makes a lot of sense.
 One way to die young, or get sick soon, is to worry yourself silly over all the things you can’t control, and these days we have more than life’s usual array of scoundrels, thieves, charlatans, and popinjays who’d steal us away from the meaningful tasks and pleasures we can actually regulate and develop ourselves.
 They would abscond with our minds, if we’d let them, and lately we’ve been letting them, many of us have at least, myself included.

 Which is why I am joining the refrain.
 I intend to embrace, work on, advance, and sweat over what I can stand a chance of controlling or at least significantly influencing myself.
 Then, I will do my very damnedest to ignore the most diverting sideshow this country has ever seen.

 Stop Getting Distracted By The Sideshow